 Connect With That Little Girl Inside Of You Who Feels Rejected And Ignored

 Your job is to let her know that she is loveable and that she can get everything she needs from you.
 The love you seek is inside of you and is reflected back to you through the eyes of your beloved.
-You don’t get love from another.
-You share love with your soulmate.
+You don’t get love from another person, you share love with your soulmate.

-Reconnecting with that little girl inside of you is the most loving and healthy thing you can do for yourself.
+Reconnecting with that little girl inside of you is the most loving and healthy thing you can do for yourself and your peace of mind.
 She probably feels abandoned by you and doesn’t trust you to take care of her, but we promise that if you are committed to repairing the relationship with your inner child that the rewards are limitless.